 Stephanie holds a B.S. in Psychology from Virginia Tech with a concentration of her coursework in child development.
 She also holds a certificate in early childhood education.
 Stephanie has extensive experience as an educator in formal classrooms as well as informal classrooms such as summer camp programs and public school enrichment programs, creating and implementing activities as well as providing leadership for children and staff.
 Connecting children to nature and finding the wonder in every moment is her life’s passion.
-Stephanie lives in North Bethesda with her husband, Tom and their sons Damon (6), Shane (4), and Desmond (2).
+Stephanie lives in North Bethesda with her husband, Tom and their sons Damon, Shane, and Desmond.
 Stephanie loves hiking, biking, cooking and baking, traveling, seeing live music, and spending time with family and friends.

 Amelia McLaughlin, Saplings and Sprouts Teacher

 Amelia, a Takoma Park native and graduate of Sandy Spring Friends School, holds a B.A. in history and political science from Guildford College and a teaching certificate in early childhood education from Montgomery College.
-She last spent the last eleven summers at a play-based outdoor summer camp, first as a camper, then a counselor and finally as a co-director the past four summers.
-This is Amelia’s third year as a Saplings teacher at ANP.
+She has spent 10+ summers at a play-based outdoor summer camp, first as a camper, then a counselor and finally as a co-director the past four summers.
 Amelia enjoys exploring museums, doing yoga, and watching documentaries.

 Chelsea Hawk, Saplings and Sprouts Teacher

 Chelsea holds a B.A. in elementary and special education from Towson University.
 Chelsea believes that children learn best when given the freedom to explore, ask questions, and make discoveries.
 She aspires to bring her passion for curiosity and creativity into her daily teaching, and loves seeing her students develop their own passions as they continue along the road to becoming lifelong learners.
-Chelsea taught in last year’s Forest Kindergarten Oaks class and is excited to join the Saplings this year.
+Chelsea has taught in Audubon’s Forest Kindergarten Oaks class and the Saplings and Sprouts classes.
 She lives in Silver Spring with her children Olivia and Evan, their golden Gracie and their cat Duma.
 Chelsea and her family enjoy gardening, baking, and finding new hiking trails to explore.

 Shannon Earle, Oaks Teacher

 Shannon, Oaks Forest Kindergarten teacher, holds a M.S. in Natural Resources and Environment with a focus on Environmental Education from the University of Michigan and a B.A. in Anthropology from the University of North Carolina.
 Her career has included work as an Interpretive Park Ranger in Canyonlands National Park, environmental education with schools around a community forest reserve in Costa Rica as a Peace Corps Volunteer, and eight years managing a conservation education and training program at Conservation International.
 She served as a board member and parent co-opper at the Takoma Park Cooperative Nursery School for seven years.
-This is Shannon’s second year teaching the Oaks class.
 She loves fungi, gardening, cooking, camping, and travel.
-She lives on a tiny urban homestead in Takoma Park with her husband, three daughters (Kiera-6, Ailyn-8, and Riana-11), Hoodoo the cat and occasional tadpoles and caterpillars.
+She lives on a tiny urban homestead in Takoma Park with her husband, three daughters (Kiera, Ailyn, and Riana), Hoodoo the cat and occasional tadpoles and caterpillars.